Boot a Portable VirtualBox from USB

 Portable VirtualBox is a customized version of Oracle’s VirtualBox that lets you run guest operating systems (Linux, Windows, macOS with workarounds) directly from a USB drive.
 You can run virtual machines from disk images, ISOs, or physical media—all without installing VirtualBox on the host machine.

-Watch How to Run VirtualBox from USB – Video
+Watch How to Boot a Portable VirtualBox from USB

 Can VirtualBox Run from a USB Drive?